Modelling the accretion and feedback of supermassive black hole binaries in gas-rich galaxy mergers: Results

 The total mass of the star particles with $\Delta E / E < -0.5$, i.e. the mass of ejected stars $(M_{\rm ej})$, and the mass of the BH after merging $(M_{\rm BH})$ are summarised in Table~\ref{tab:bh_info_after}, and their relation is shown in Fig.~\ref{fig:ejected_mass}.
 We can see that for both thermal and kinetic feedback runs, there is a positive correlation between $M_{\rm ej}$ and $M_{\rm BH}$, and a linear fit to all data points in Fig.~\ref{fig:ejected_mass} gives $M_{\rm ej} = 0.44 M_{\rm BH}$, i.e. the mass of the strongly ejected stars is roughly half of the total BH mass.

 We notice that in Fig.~\ref{fig:ejected_mass}, the BHs in the kinetic feedback runs tend to be more massive than the BHs in the thermal feedback runs, which is due to two factors.
 First, as we have discussed in Fig.~\ref{fig:M_sigma_relation}, the final BH masses in our calibrated kinetic feedback model tend to be slightly more massive than those in the thermal feedback model.
 Second, note that the BH masses in Fig.~\ref{fig:ejected_mass} are measured from the `after' snapshots.
-As the kinetic feedback model is more effective in quenching the galaxy remnant, there is less BH mass growth after BH merging, the BH in the `after' snapshot in a kinetic feedback run is thus more massive even if the final BH masses are exactly the same in two feedback models.
+Compared to the thermal feedback runs, the BH binaries in the kinetic feedback runs tend to have longer merger time-scales, and as a result, they have already accreted more mass and have merged to become more massive BHs in the `after' snapshots.
 Note that we also fitted the linear relation between $M_{\rm ej}$ and $M_{\rm BH}$ separately for the thermal and kinetic feedback runs, and the results, $M_{\rm ej} = 0.55 M_{\rm BH}$ and $M_{\rm ej} = 0.41 M_{\rm BH}$ respectively, are similar to the aforementioned combined fit, suggesting that the combined fit is a good representation of the overall correlation.

 As a comparison, previous studies have investigated the stellar mass deficit in bright elliptical galaxies, $M_{\rm def}$, which is defined as the difference in the integrated mass between the assumed initial cuspy profile and the observed/simulated final cored profile.
 From observational data and gas-free galaxy merger simulations, it has been found that $M_{\rm def}$ correlates with the BH mass as $M_{\rm def} = f M_{\rm BH}$ with the factor $f$ varying from ${\sim} 0.5$ to ${\sim} 10$, and there have been suggestions that $f$ is proportional to the number of mergers \citep[e.g.][]{Milosavljevic2001,Milosavljevic2002,Graham2004,Merritt2006,Rantala2019,Nasim2021}.
 Note that we adopt here a definition that is different from these studies to quantify the mass of the stars which have strongly interacted with a BH binary, but interestingly we see a correlation between $M_{\rm ej}$ and $M_{\rm BH}$ similar to the one between $M_{\rm def}$ and $M_{\rm BH}$ in the single merger case \citep[i.e. $f=0.5$,][]{Merritt2006}.
 This similarity suggests that our adopted criterion (i.e. $\Delta E/E < -0.5$) for the definition of ejected stellar mass is reasonable.